bfildier/Albright2020/README.md

 # Albright2020
 Final code version for Albright et al. (2020), Atmospheric radiative profiles during EUREC4A, including scripts to compute radiative profiles and generate figures

-## Merging dropsonde and radiosonde data
+## Merge dropsonde and radiosonde data

-## Computing radiative profiles from sonde data
+## Compute radiative profiles from sonde data

 0. Add output/ in .gitignore

 1. Compile the radiation code
 In rte-rrtmgp/build create a Makefile.conf following the template in the folder.
 Alternatively, you can set environment variables FC and FCFLAGS to be the name of the Fortran compiler and the compilation flags.
 Invoke make.